kervinck/gigatron-rom/Contrib/tbraun-de/README.md

 ### pytron

-First working, but slow attempt of a python-port of the `C` Gigatron emulator in `../../Docs/gtemu.c`.
+First working, but slow attempt of a python port of the `C` Gigatron emulator in `../../Docs/gtemu.c`.